richien/trivia_api/backend/docs/APIDOCS.md

 application.

 ## Getting Started
-- Base url: This API is not currently hosted byt can be accessed in a local environment on the following url.
+- Base url: This API is not currently hosted but can be accessed in a local environment on the following url.
 ```
 http://localhost:5000/api/v1
 ```